Bristol Garden Club By Laws

 Officers

-Section 1: The officers of the club shall be a President, a First Vice-President, a Corresponding Secretary, a Recording Secretary, and a Treasurer.
+Section 1: The officers of the club shall be a President, a Vice-President, a Corresponding Secretary, a Recording Secretary, and a Treasurer.

 Section 2: The duties of the President shall be: